Jimmy Wofford Clinic: Day Three by Dr. Nahmi Jones

 "Yes" I answered meekly, unsure of where he was going with this line of questioning.

-this horse then you're going to be ok"
+"If you're riding this horse then you're going to be ok"

 Clearly Simon, now nicknamed the professor, had earned Jimmy's approval, although I'm pretty sure my abilities were still suspect.

-something while riding cross country.
+"It's ok to be nervous, after all you do need to feel something while riding cross country.
 But try to organize your butterflies so they fly in formation"

 After a few bad jokes and a couple of deep breaths, I was able to coax my butterflies all to fly in the same general direction and the rest of the day went pretty smoothly.